Manecas1221212/romance/chapter_16.md

 Jessica shook her head.
 "Anna, I don't know what you're talking about.
 I would never—"

 "Stop lying!"
 Anna's control cracked.
 Just a little.
 "You've been sabotaging me.
-You've been working with Jason.
 You orchestrated everything—the affair, the career destruction, all of it."

 "No." Jessica's voice was firm now.
 "No, Anna.
 I'm not lying.
 Yes, I had an affair with Andrew.
 I'm sorry.
 It was wrong.
 I know it was wrong.
 But I didn't sabotage you.
 I would never do that.
 I don't even know what you're talking about."

 Anna stared at her.
 The calm facade slipping.
-"You're confessing to the affair but not the sabotage."
+"So you admit the affair, but you're still lying about everything else."

 "Because I didn't do it!"
 Jessica's voice rose.
 "I slept with your husband.
 I'm a terrible person for that.
 But I didn't sabotage your career.
 I don't know anything about corrupted files or phantom meetings.
 I swear to God, Anna, I'm telling you the truth."